 One of the things I do as a coach is take a vague dissatisfaction with work — or even a more lively, active intention to leave — and turn it into a series of actions.
 Through structured homework assignments and review, we identify and personalize an action plan that’s aligned with each client’s priorities.
 It can be counter-intuitive, because it doesn’t look like sending applications or drafting cover letters or bullet points.
 But there are clear steps along the path and I love showing them to people.

-The other reason that smart people benefit from help is that we can’t see ourselves as clearly as others can.
-You can’t give yourself a haircut.
-You can’t read the label from inside the jar.
 My job is to hold a mirror up for clients and show them some things they can’t see about themselves.
 We all feel “normal” to ourselves — but the ways in which we are distinct and unusual are sometimes harder to know and articulate.
 I look closely at people, and can give you a view of yourself that you can’t get alone.